Language:

 6. Gato

-As a noun ‘gato‘ is an animal, a cat.
-However, when speaking about people, this is slang to talk about people you think are attractive/beautiful/handsome.
+As a noun “gato” is an animal, a cat.
+However, when speaking about people, this is slang to talk about people you think are attractive.
 Learn more about Brazilian slang.

 7. Estranho

-When talking about people, you can use this word to refer to unusual individuals — even though the word has a bad connotation, it is not always used in a bad way, but to refer to someone unique and different from most people.
+When talking about people, you can use this word to refer to unusual individuals — even though the word carries a bad connotation, people do not always use it negatively; instead, they use it to describe someone unique and different from most people.

 8. Atrasado

-You must learn this adjective!
+You must learn this adjective in Portuguese!
 You are going to use it a lot of times when talking about people from Rio de Janeiro and Brazilians in general.
 It means people that are not on time.
 Brazilians are never on time.
 Being 15 or 20 minutes late is very common for Brazilians.
-When talking about parties, the situation is even worse — if a party is set for 6 pm, it is common for Brazilians to show up at 7 or 7:30 pm.
+When talking about parties, Brazilians commonly exacerbate the situation — if a party is scheduled for 6 pm, they typically show up at 7 or 7:30 pm.

 9. Fofo